trinidadgithub/IaC/Deployments/canary-deployment/README.md

 Observe that some responses will show "Version 1 of API" while a subset of requests will receive "Version 2 of API," simulating a canary deployment.

 ![Curl Results](canaryResults.png)

+This setup demonstrates a canary deployment in a local Docker environment with traffic partially directed to a new version for testing stability.